A Tale of Two Cities: Plot of the third book

 On his way to Paris, Darnay is arrested as a returning emigrated aristocrat and jailed in La Force Prison.
-Hoping to be able to save him, Dr Manette, Lucie and her daughter, Jerry, and Miss Pross all move to Paris and take up lodgings near those of Lorry.
+Hoping to be able to save him, Dr. Manette, Lucie and her daughter, Jerry, and Miss Pross all move to Paris and take up lodgings near those of Lorry.

-Fifteen months later Darnay is finally tried, and Dr Manette – viewed as a popular hero after his long imprisonment in the Bastille – testifies on his behalf.
+Fifteen months later Darnay is finally tried, and Dr. Manette – viewed as a popular hero after his long imprisonment in the Bastille – testifies on his behalf.
 Darnay is acquitted and released, but is re-arrested later that day.

 While running errands with Jerry, Miss Pross is amazed to run into her long-lost brother Solomon.
 Now posing as a Frenchman, he is an employee of the revolutionary authorities and one of Darnay's gaolers.
 Carton also recognises him – as Barsad, one of the spies who tried to frame Darnay at his trial in 1780.
-Solomon is desperate to keep his true identity hidden, and by threatening to denounce him as an English spy Carton blackmails Solomon into helping with a plan.
+Solomon is desperate to keep his true identity hidden, and Carton blackmails him into helping with a play by threatening to denounce him as an English spy.

-Darnay's retrial the following day is based on new denunciations by the Defarges, and on a manuscript that Defarge had found when searching Dr Manette's prison cell.
+Darnay's retrial the following day is based on new denunciations by the Defarges and on a manuscript that Defarge had found in Dr. Manette's Bastille cell.
 Defarge reads the manuscript to the tribunal.
-In it, Dr Manette had recorded that his imprisonment was at the hands of the Evrémonde brothers (Darnay's father and uncle) after he had tried to report their crimes.
+In it, Dr. Manette had recorded that his imprisonment was at the hands of the Evrémonde brothers (Darnay's father and uncle) after he had tried to report their crimes.
 Darnay's uncle had kidnapped and raped a peasant girl.
 Her brother, first hiding his remaining younger sister, had gone to confront the uncle, who ran him through with his sword.
-In spite of the best efforts of Dr Manette, both the elder sister and the brother died.
-Dr Manette's manuscript concludes by denouncing the Evrémondes, "them and their descendants, to the last of their race."
+In spite of the best efforts of Dr. Manette, both the elder sister and the brother died.
+Dr. Manette's manuscript concludes by denouncing the Evrémondes, "them and their descendants, to the last of their race."
 The jury takes that as irrefutable proof of Darnay's guilt, and he is condemned to die by the guillotine the next afternoon.